inaz2/SimpleHTTPProxy/README.md

 - HideRefererProxy: replace 'Referer' header of the client requests
 - RemoveIframeProxy: remove all &lt;iframe&gt; elements from 'text/html' contents
 - StripAmazonProxy: force redirect to 'http://www.amazon.co.jp/dp/$ASIN' style url
+- ShowHeadersProxy: print HTTP headers of requests and responses

 You can use these proxies just as SimpleHTTPProxy: